jillesca/open_telemetry_network_impact/README.md

 - Go to the DevBox 10.10.20.50 developer/C1sco12345 and ping the managment interface of the devices

 Usually after around 5 minutes the connectivity starts to work.

+In more drastic cases, restart the cat8kv from the CML GUI.

 ## Links that helped to build the lab